Content app can have unusable/closed db connections in pulpcore 3.15/3.16

 This problem needs investigation to understand why Django doesn't take care of the db connections itself, and how to solve it properly.

-#6 Updated by daviddavis about 2 months ago
+Updated by daviddavis over 2 years ago

 Off the top of my head I see two possible solutions.